Skip to content

 Explanation

-That means amount matters.
-Two samples can have the same temperature even though the larger sample stores more total internal energy because more particles are sharing that same average microscopic motion.
+That is why amount matters.
+Two samples can show the same temperature and similar motion traces, yet the larger sample can still have more internal energy because that average motion is being counted across more particles.

 Key ideas

-01Temperature tracks the average microscopic motion per particle in this bounded model, not the total energy of the whole sample.
+01Temperature tracks the average microscopic motion per particle, not the total energy of the whole sample.

-03At the same heater power, a smaller sample warms faster because the same incoming energy is shared across fewer particles.
+03At the same heater power, a smaller sample warms faster because the same input energy is shared across fewer particles.

-04During a phase-change shelf, internal energy can keep increasing even while temperature stays nearly flat.
+04On the phase shelf, energy can keep entering the sample even while the temperature graph stays nearly flat.

 Frozen walkthrough